 Alligator snapping turtles reach sexual maturity between 11 and 13 years of age.
 Mating season is between April and June and during this period, the females will lay clutches of 8-50 eggs into a hole dug in the sand, usually 50 metres from the shoreline.
 The eggs are incubated in the sand for 100-140 days before the hatchlings emerge.
 The hatchlings look very much like the adult alligator snapping turtle and are independent from the moment they emerge from the nest.

 Alligator Snapping Turtle Profiles

-Lightning is our largest alligator snapping turtle and the father of our four sub-adults.
+Lightning is our largest alligator snapping turtle and the father of many of our zoo born Alligator Snapping Turtles.
 This big boy gets his name 'Lightning' for a reason.
 He doesn't particularly like anyone intruding in on him in his pond and he will very quickly chase you out.
 On the other hand if you are bringing him some nice juicy fish it is a totally different story.